- ABOUT US

 Volunteer With Us

-The Library Foundation is engaging volunteers for two initiatives; Books to You and Ready to Read.
+The Library Foundation is engaging volunteers for two initiatives; Books to You and Ready to Read as well as general Foundation assistance.
 Specific volunteer opportunities include:

 Mini Library Manager